aliahadmd/subflow/README.md

+# Login

+- username: admin
+- password: admin

+please don't delete any data from the admin.

 # Django Newsletter Management System

 A robust and user-friendly newsletter management system built with Django.
 This application allows you to create, manage, and send newsletters to subscribers, with features like rich text editing, subscriber management, and email tracking.